What is Chinese Valentine's Day and how is it celebrated?

 The Story of the Qixi Festival: The Cowherd and the Weaver Girl

-According to legend, Zhinü, who symbolizes the star Vega, was one of the daughters of the Jade Emperor.
-Bored with her mundane life in heaven, Zhinü descended to earth and defied the rules of heaven by falling in love with the mortal Niulang, who symbolizes Altair, the brightest star in the constellation of Aquila.
+According to legend, Zhinü, represented by the star Vega, was one of the daughters of the Jade Emperor.
+Bored with her mundane life in heaven, Zhinü descended to earth and defied the rules of heaven by falling in love with the mortal Niulang, represented by Altair, the brightest star in the constellation of Aquila.

 Zhinü’s mother, the Goddess of Heaven, soon discovered that Zhinü had married a mortal and promptly sent soldiers to retrieve her.
 The soldiers made quick work of their assignment and, tragically, the lovers were separated.